Emmanuel-HBP/install-mikrotik-chr/README.md

 **Q2: Can I change the default network configuration?**
 A2: Yes, after installation you can manually configure interfaces and IP addresses via MikroTik CLI or Winbox.

-**Q3: Do I need a password for the root/admin user?**
+**Q3: Do I need a password for the admin user?**
-A3: By default, the root/admin account has no password.
+A3: By default, the admin account has no password.
 You should set a password immediately after installation for security.

 **Q4: Can I upgrade RouterOS later?**
 A4: Yes, you can upgrade MikroTik CHR using standard RouterOS upgrade procedures without rerunning this script.